jandrana/42-Cursus/README.md

 The Exam folder contains my own solutions to various exam questions present in the 42 experience.
 Each solution is documented with with explanations about the approach and methodology used to arrive to the answer.
 They cover a variety of topics and are designed to test comprehensive understanding and problem-solving skills.
 Some solutions were developed for practice, study and mentoring purposes.
 While I am confident in their functionality, some have not been verified in an offical exam environment.

+> [!TIP]
-These answers are meant for teaching and mentoring; never rely on someone else's code to pass an exam.
+> These answers are meant for teaching and mentoring; never rely on someone else's code to pass an exam.
 Focus on understanding the solutions rather than memorizing them.

 ## 🔨 42Utils